 2019 – The totally renovated Carnival Sunrise (the former Carnival Triumph) debuted in May 2019 following a massive makeover.
 In December of 2019 Carnival Panorama, the third Vista-class ship, entered service from Long Beach, the first new Carnival Cruise Line ship on the West Coast in more than 20 years.

-2021 – Mardi Gras, a new class of 180,000-ton ship and the first Carnival ship ever powered by Liquefied Natural Gas is slated to enter service from Port Canaveral in May 2021.
-The totally renovated Carnival Radiance (the former Carnival Victory) is scheduled to debut from Long Beach in fall 2021 following a massive makeover.
+2021 – Mardi Gras, a new class of 180,000-ton ship and the first Carnival ship ever powered by Liquefied Natural Gas enters service from Port Canaveral.